 - 1 teaspoon ground black pepper

 - 1 - 2 bay leaves

-- 1 - 2 cups duck fat or extra-virgin olive oil
+- 1 cup duck fat OR olive oil OR chicken fat

 Mix together the salt, sugar, thyme, black pepper, and nutmeg and curing salt (if using) in a large bowl or container.

 Add the duck pieces and rub the salt mixture all over them.
 Get into every cranny and over every surface.
 Cover and store in the refrigerator for 24 hours.

 Preheat the oven to 225F.

 Brush off as much of the salt and spices mixture as possible.
 Do not rinse it off - you want the duck as dry as possible for the next step.